The Local Sprawl

 |Once a large manufacturing center, it is now dormant.
 Strange things happen here,

 plenty of tech to salvage.

 |The Electric Field|

-|Where lightning arcs from towers of wires and ariels.
+|This is a land where lightning arcs from towers of wires and jagged ariels.
 Powerful

 components and cyphers can be found here as well as ports and access wells that

 thought to be a safe place to hunt, in recent years it has become more inhospitable

 as Half-life and the Lifeless have moved into the area.
 With its proximity to the Devils

 |The Builders Run|